-- All classes and student support services will be held remotely through the end of the spring semester.
+- All classes and student support services will be held remotely until January 31.

 - Access to all Campus buildings is restricted.